ehlesp/smallab-k8s-pve-guide/G014 - Host hardening 08 ~ Firewalling.md

   Disabled by default.
 Blocks illegal TCP flag combinations that could be found in packets.

 - `NDP`\
   Enabled by default.
-NDP stands for _Neighbor Discovery Protocol_, and it's the IPv6 version of IPv4's ARP (_Address Resolution Protocol_).
-Since IPv6 is disabled in this guide series' setup, you could disable this option.
+NDP stands for _Neighbor Discovery Protocol_, and it is the IPv6 version of IPv4's ARP (_Address Resolution Protocol_).
+Since IPv6 is disabled in this guide's setup, you can disable this option.

 - `nf_conntrack_max`\
   `262144` by default.
-This value corresponds to both the `sysctl` parameters `net.netfilter.nf_conntrack_max` and `net.nf_conntrack_max`, meaning that by changing this value you'll change the two of them at the same time.
+This value corresponds to both the `sysctl` parameters `net.netfilter.nf_conntrack_max` and `net.nf_conntrack_max`, meaning that by changing this value you also changes the two of them at the same time.

   These two values limit how many simultaneous connections can be established with your host and be tracked in the corresponding connections table maintained by netfilter.
 When the maximum value is reached, your host will stop accepting new TCP connections silently.
 If you detect connectivity issues in your setup, one of the things you can try is making this value bigger.

-  This is one of the `sysctl` parameters enabled by the firewall when it got fully active, as I mentioned in the [chapter **G012**](G012%20-%20Host%20hardening%2006%20~%20Network%20hardening%20with%20sysctl.md).
+  This is one of the `sysctl` parameters enabled by the firewall when it got fully active, as it was mentioned in the [chapter **G012**](G012%20-%20Host%20hardening%2006%20~%20Network%20hardening%20with%20sysctl.md).

 - `nf_conntrack_tcp_timeout_established`\
   `432000` by default (in seconds).
 This value says for how long established connections can be considered to be in such state, before being discarded as too old.
 The default value is equivalent to 5 days, which may or may not be excessive for your needs or requirements.
-If you want to reduce this value, know that the Proxmox VE web console won't allow you to put a value lower than `7875` seconds, which is equivalent to roughly 2 hours and 11 minutes.
+If you want to reduce this value, know that the Proxmox VE web console does not allow you to put a value lower than `7875` seconds, which is equivalent to roughly 2 hours and 11 minutes.

 - `log_level_in`\
   `nolog` value by default.
 To enable the logging of the firewall activity with traffic INCOMING into your host, edit this value and choose `info`.
-This way, you'll manage to see things like dropped packets.
-There are other logging levels you can choose from, as shown in the capture below.
+This way, you can see things like dropped packets.
+There are other logging levels you can choose from, as shown in the capture below:

   ![Firewall log levels](images/g014/pve_firewall_log_level_values.webp "Firewall log levels")